Zxhjlk/Semantic-Segmentation-for-Self-Driving-Cars/README.md

 <h3 align="center">Semantic Segmentation for Self Driving Cars</h3>
 </div>
 <p align='center'>
 This project aims to produce a deep learning model that is capable of generating segmentation masks from road imagery.
-By outlining various elements within street imagery(e.g., roads, signage, people), it will allow a self driving vehicle to achieve a better understanding of its surroundings.
+By outlining various elements within street imagery(e.g., roads, signage, cars), it will allow a self driving vehicle to achieve a better understanding of its surroundings.
 </p>
 <p align='center'>
 <img src='images/input.png' width='600'> <br>